Yulia Navalnaya: Early life and education

 Navalnaya was born Yulia Borisovna Abrosimova on 24 July 1976 in Moscow, Soviet Union, in the family of scientist Boris Aleksandrovich Abrosimov (1952–1996) and Alla Vladimirovna Abrosimova.
 Her mother worked for the Ministry of Light Industry; her parents divorced when Navalnaya was in fifth grade, and her mother married a second time, to an employee of the USSR State Planning Committee.
-In 2020, journalist Oleg Kashin alleged that Navalnaya's father was Boris Borisovich Abrosimov, then serving as secretary of the Russian embassy in Great Britain, associated with the special services, and that her aunt was Elena Borisovna Abrosimova, one of the authors of the Russian constitution.
-In response, Navalny published a death certificate for his father-in-law, dated 1996.

 Navalnaya graduated from the Faculty of International Economic Relations of the Plekhanov Russian Economic Academy.
 She later served an internship abroad and undertook postgraduate studies.

 Career

 Navalnaya worked for some time at a Moscow bank.